kehalitsehay/alx-low_level_programming/README.md

-C is amazing programming language
+This repository is about basics of C programming language.